Vamsi Krishna

 Vamsi Krishna is an Indian actor who predominantly works in Telugu and Tamil films.
 He made his debut in Gharshana (2004) and went on to play the antagonist in films including Thadaiyara Thaakka (2012) and Ivan Veramathiri (2013).

+Early life

+He was born in Visakhapatnam, Andhra Pradesh.
+He hails from a family of doctors.
+Before working in films, he was pursuing a Bachelor of Business Management in London.

 Film career

+Vamsi Krishna met director Gautham Vasudev Menon on a flight trip from London to India, their conversations lead to them working together, thus began Vamsi Krishna's career as an actor.